KevinChngJY/stock_advisor_bot/README.md

 Rewards – Profit / Loss<br>

 **Script - Reinforcement Learning**<br>
-In this milestone, we use deep Q-Learning algorithm to train the policy for trading strategy.
+In this milestone, we use deep Q-Learning algorithm to train the policy for trading strategy.<br>
 Script for Reinforcement Learning : https://github.com/KevinChngJY/stock_advisor_bot/tree/main/Milestone2/Milestone2_6_Reinforcement_Learning_Trading_Strategy

 **What is Genetic Algorithm?**<br>